HGWithers/cellphaseR/README.md

 ## Installation

-You can install the development version of cellphaseR like so:
+You can install the development version of cellphaseR as follows:

 ``` r
 # install.packages("devtools")